 Over the past decade, SHW has achieved a return of nearly 500%, significantly greater than the S&P 500’s 190% climb in that same period.

 If any stock can repeat this kind of performance over the next decade, Sherwin-Williams has to be at the top of the list.

 Kraft Heinz (KHC)

 Earlier this year, the management of Kraft Heinz Co (NASDAQ:KHC) put quite the scare into the 169,000 Unilever plc (ADR) (NYSE:UL) employees with a potential $143 billion offer to buy the company.
-Fortunately (for employees), Unilever’s management told the Brazilians — 3G Capital and Berkshire Hathaway control KHC — to take a hike.
+Fortunately (for employees), Unilever’s management told 3G Capital and Berkshire Hathaway, which control KHC, to take a hike.

 Kraft Heinz is going to make another acquisition, most likely this year.
-And when it does, the first thing the Brazilians are going to do is trim the fat.
+And when it does, the first thing 3G is going to do is trim the fat.
 (Read this article about Tim Hortons to understand their cost-cutting ruthlessness.)
 That’s going to mean the loss of a lot of jobs.

 While that’s terrible for the people on the receiving end of the pink slips, it’s been proven by 3G Capital time and again to significantly increase the bottom line.
 Shareholders definitely will win as Kraft Heinz guts PepsiCo, Inc. (NYSE:PEP) or some other vulnerable target.